The-OpenROAD-Project/megaboom/README.md

 Bazel on OpenROAD-flow-scripts(ORFS) with MegaBoom use case
 ===========================================================

-This is a stand-alone project that has a wafer thin Bazel layer on top of OpenROAD-flow-scripts.
+This is a stand-alone project that use a wafer thin Bazel layer on top of OpenROAD-flow-scripts.

 The purpose of this project is to demonstrate and develop a practical workflow